3D TV is going to take the home entertainment world by storm and is the next big thing since…..the last big thing (whatever that was).

 Like it or not, 3D TV and movies are coming your way.

-Having said that, if the response to 3D images is good (and this will be driven initially through 3D movies at the cinema), then it may be that 3D technology is finally here to stay.
+Having said that, if the response to 3D images is good, then it may be that 3D technology is finally here to stay.